 It’s important to decide how to fund your course before applying.
 Use our finance guide for postgraduate students to learn more about postgraduate loans and other funding options.

-Candidates will require a minimum of three years' post-professional registration/experience and a minimum of a 2:2 degree honours.
+Candidates will have up to two years post-professional registration/experience and a minimum of a 2:2 degree honours.

 Students must be registered practitioners in the field of health or social care.
 It is anticipated therefore that students undertaking the course will currently be employed in professional practice and will be engaged in facilitating teaching and learning as part of their professional role.
 Non-graduates with extensive relevant practical and continuing professional development experience will be offered the opportunity to complete the Non-Graduate Entry Profile in accordance with the University regulations with guidance from the Pathway leader/Programme leader.